SmartThingsCommunity/st-device-sdk-c-ref/apps/rtl8721c/switch_example/README.md

 SmartThings Device is defined using components and capabilities.
 Capabilities define the features of the device, and capabilities are grouped into components.
 Components and Capabilities are contained in device profile.
 You can create a device profile in Developer Workspace and associate it with an integration.

-This example assumes the following component and capabilities are used. :
+This example assumes the following components and capabilities are used. :

 'main' component
 - 'healthCheck' capability